Fluocinolone/hydroquinone/tretinoin: Active ingredients

-Tretinoin (retinoic acid)causes dispersion of pigment granules in keratinocytes, interferes with pigment transfer, and acceler-ates epidermal transfer, thus causing pigment to be lost more rapidly.Tretinoin also accelerates epidermal turnover, shorten-ing the "transit time"from the basal layer and accelerating pig-ment loss.Retinoic acid reduces epidermal melanin, possibly by decreasing the rate of transfer of melanosomes to ker-atinocytes, secondary to an increase in epidermal proliferation and tyrosinase inhibition and a resultant reduction in melano-genesis.
+Tretinoin (retinoic acid)causes dispersion of pigment granules in keratinocytes, interferes with pigment transfer, and accelerates epidermal transfer, thus causing pigment to be lost more rapidly.
+Tretinoin also accelerates epidermal turnover, shortening the "transit time" from the basal layer and accelerating pigment loss.
+Retinoic acid reduces epidermal melanin, possibly by decreasing the rate of transfer of melanosomes to keratinocytes, secondary to an increase in epidermal proliferation and tyrosinase inhibition and a resultant reduction in melano-genesis.